hujhax/austin-improv-wiki/Troupes/Apocalypse Meow.md

 ## Summary
 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Still mostly doing montage, though if we are going to start experimenting with new formats. </blockquote>
+Their answer to the "What's Your Deal?" question on a 2010 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Still mostly doing montage, though if we are going to start experimenting with new formats.

 ## More Information
 * [The troupe's web site.](http://www.facebook.com/pages/Apocalypse-Meow/184172271700?ref=ts)